St Mary's Church, Watford: Restoration works

 The church interior was restored in 1848, and the church underwent a major restoration in 1871, led by the architect John Thomas Christopher; plans were also considered at this time for alterations to the church by the architect Sir George Gilbert Scott.
 During Christopher's refurbishment works the exterior plaster was removed and refaced with knapped flint, battlements were added to the tower, the south aisle walls were rebuilt, new roofs were built, and alterations were made to the 15th-century south chapel.
 Interior fittings introduced at this time included an ornate stone font carved by James Forsyth and a stone reredos carved by E Renversey.
 Stained glass by the glassmakers firm Heaton, Butler and Bayne was installed.
-The oak box pews installed at this time were especially noted as a fine example of carved ornamentation in the Decorated Gothic style with tracery heads and foliate spandrels.
+The oak pews installed at this time were especially noted as a fine example of carved ornamentation in the Decorated Gothic style with tracery heads and foliate spandrels.

 A further restoration project was undertaken in 1987, including repairs to the roof and organ.
 In 1979 a new octagonal church hall was constructed on the south side of the church.

 21st-century refurbishment

 A refurbishment scheme for the church interior was announced in 2014, which involved laying new flooring, installing internal plate glass screens, and the removal of George Gilbert Scott's oak pews to replace them with modern upholstered chairs.
 The controversial scheme was approved by the Church of England consistory court but was opposed by conservationists; heritage bodies such as the Victorian Society and Historic England, along with Watford Borough Council, objected to the plans.

 The refurbishment work was carried out from late 2017 to March 2019.
-The box pews were taken out and the decorated end panels were reused for interior panelling.
+The nave pews were taken out and the decorated end panels were reused for interior panelling.
 During removal of the old floor, 13 hidden burial vaults were uncovered which had to be documented and conserved prior to installation of the underfloor heating and new stone floor.